-Recreation analysis was used to develop the management direction, activity guidelines and specific actions for the management of the recreation resource in the RMZs that make up the MKMA.
-It involved the collection, analysis and interpretation of data concerning:
+As with the original M-KRMP, recreation analysis was used to develop the report's management direction, activity guidelines and zone-specific guidelines.
+This involved the collection, analysis and interpretation of data concerning:

-- recreation supply (i.e., biophysical features, access, facilities, structures); - recreation use (i.e., where and what recreationists are doing); - recreation demand (i.e., what recreation experiences/activities people want to participate in); - the value of recreation use: and - the opinions of recreationists, governments, First Nations and interested stakeholders.
+- ♦ recreation supply (i.e., biophysical features, access, facilities, structures); - \diamond recreation use (i.e., where and what recreationists are doing); - ♦ recreation demand (i.e., what recreation experiences/activities people want to participate in); - \diamond the value of recreation use; and - ♦ the opinions of recreationists, governments, First Nations and interested stakeholders.

-The following is a description of the components of the recreation analysis, the main sources of data and general analysis procedures.
-Figure 2 is a diagram of the recreation analysis model.
+The following is a description found within the M-KRMP outlining components of the recreation analysis, the main sources of data and general analysis procedures.